shopware5/shopware/UPGRADE.md

     * The current arrays have been replaced with wrappers objects to the global variables
     * This might introduce breaks in some scenarios (eg.: when using array functions like array_merge)
 * Plugin configuration: Stores of `select` and `combo` elements can now be translated
+* Dynamically injecting variables into sSystem is no longer supported
+* `sSystem::sSYSTEM` self-reference was removed

 ## 4.2.2